couchbase/couchbase-python-client/README.md

 This is an experimental repository for the next generation Couchbase Python SDK which is based on [libcouchbase][1].

-The lcb.c was automatically generate by a [cwrap branch that uses libclang][2].
+The couchbase.pxd was automatically generate by a [cwrap branch that uses libclang][2].
+To generate the lcb.c you need a very recent version of Cython (>0.18).

 Prerequisites